 - Sediment build-up or reservoir tanks for water heater coverage

-- Damage caused by acts of God like theft, fire, and storm damage
+- Damage caused by theft, fire, and storm damage

 Choice Home Warranty Pricing

-This Old House Reviews Team called Choice Home Warranty for a quote on a single-family home in Charlotte, North Carolina, and gathered the following data.
+The This Old House Reviews Team called Choice Home Warranty for a quote on a single-family home in Newark, New Jersey, and gathered the following data.

-Policyholders must pay a service fee directly to a technician when they arrive to address an issue.
-The average cost of a service fee generally ranges from $75-$125, so Choice Home Warranty’s fee is in line with industry standards.
-This charge will hold regardless of the actual cost of the repair or replacement that’s made.
+Policyholders must pay a service fee when a technician arrives to address an issue.
+Our research indicates the average service fee cost ranges from $75–$125, so Choice Home Warranty’s fee is in line with industry standards.
+This charge will hold regardless of the actual cost of the repair or replacement.

 Coverage Caps and Limitations

 While Choice Home Warranty offers extensive protection on numerous systems and appliances, the full cost of a repair or replacement isn’t always covered.
 According to the sample agreement, the company states that its liability will not exceed $3,000 per covered item for access, diagnosis, and repair or replacement.
 That means that once a repair or replacement reaches the $3,000 limit for a certain item, customers are responsible for paying any expenses past that limit.
 Note that the coverage caps differ for optional coverage items.
 For example, septic systems, stand-alone ice makers, and trash compactors max out at $500 per claim.

 How To Use Your Choice Home Warranty Plan